jbrudvik/note/DEVELOPING.md

 ## Overview

 - No pull requests.
 Just commit to main.
 Until there are collaborators.
-- No squash commits needed.
+- No squash commits needed

 ## Before committing